davidben/tls-trust-expressions/explainer.md

 # TLS Trust Anchor Negotiation

-This document is a high-level overview and [explainer](https://tag.w3.org/explainers/) for the [TLS Trust Anchor Identifiers](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html) and [TLS Trust Expressions](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html) drafts.
+This document is a high-level overview and [explainer](https://tag.w3.org/explainers/) for [TLS Trust Anchor Identifiers](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html).

+**Historical note:** This document also discusses [TLS Trust Expressions](https://datatracker.ietf.org/doc/draft-davidben-tls-trust-expr/), an earlier design for the same problem.
+That design was replaced by Trust Anchor Identifiers, but the discussion remains as a point of comparison in the design space.

 ## Authors